bentbot/Talking-AI/README.md

 Command Line PHP Script that that talks back to you!
 Powered by: ChatGPT + Google Speech Synthesis.

 ## Simple AI Talking Command Line
- 1. Go to [Google Dev Console](https://console.cloud.google.com/) and [OpenAI](https://platform.openai.com/account/api-keys) to genmerate API credentials.
+ 1. Go to [Google Cloud Console](https://console.cloud.google.com/) and [OpenAI API Keys](https://platform.openai.com/account/api-keys) to generate API credentials.
  1. Open the script with `nano ./Speaking_AI.php` and replace the two API key variables: `OPEN_API_KEY` & `GOOGLE_API_KEY` found at lines 50 & 91 of Speaking_AI.php.
  1. Open `ai` with `nano ./ai` and customize your AI's voice characteristics, see **Chatting**.
  2. Modify the `FULL_PAITH_TO_THIS_DIR_FILE` with the full system path to the PHP file.